Posted by Buddy Blake on Monday, September 18, 2017 at 3:09 PMBy Buddy Blake / September 18, 2017Comment

 Next, you need to completely declutter your home.
 Find stuff you no longer want or need and get it out of the house!
 You might be surprised by how much stuff you own that no longer serves any purpose in your life!

 Make sure you clean your home as best you can before and during the selling process.
 You want it to look like a five-star hotel.
-We've seen squeaky-clean homes go for as much as $5,000-$10,000 more!
+We've seen squeaky-clean homes in Wilmington go for as much as $5,000-$10,000 more!

 Maintain your privacy and security when selling.
 If you want to avoid some frustrating situations, make sure you work with an agent with high standards for showing the home and avoid leaving highly valuable items lying around.